Skip to content

 A list of repositories that the profile has access to.
 This list includes only the repository name and does not include the owner or organization name.

 A list of permissions granted to the profile.
-These permissions are defined in the GitHub documentation for tokens.
+See the GitHub documentation for tokens for available permission values.

 organization: